ory/kratos/docs/docs/concepts/ui-user-interface.md

 ## Self-service User Interface (SSUI)

-The SSUI shows screens such as "login", "Registration", "Update your profile", "Recover your account", and others.
+The SSUI shows screens such as "login", "Registration", "Update your profile", "Recover access to your account", and others.
 The following provides more reference for SSUI at [github.com/ory/kratos-selfservice-ui-node](https://github.com/ory/kratos-selfservice-ui-node).